 - Class 7 – Radioactive materials: Items in this class are radioactive within a certain activity range categorized by government agencies.
 These must be stored and handled very carefully to prevent serious health problems.

 - Class 8 – Corrosive materials: Since these materials can erode different substances, the way they are stored and handled is very important.

 - Class 9 – Miscellaneous dangerous goods: Anything that is potentially hazardous but does not fit well into one of the other classes goes here.
 That can include things like dry ice or batteries with toxic chemicals.

 Employers have a legal and moral obligation to protect their employees from harm.
 Hazard communication may seem like a hassle, but it reduces the chances of catastrophic fires, explosions, chemical burns, long-term illnesses, and more.
 While these dangers are minimal in an office setting, at construction sites, they are far more prominent.

 If you work in construction or another dangerous industry, hazard communication is vital.
-For more information about workplace safety violations from a top New York construction accident law firm, visit Wingate, Russotti, Shapiro & Halperin, LLP’s website or call (212) 986-7353 if you’ve been injured.
+For more information about workplace safety violations from a top New York construction accident law firm, visit Wingate, Russotti, Shapiro, Moses & Halperin, LLP’s website or call (212) 986-7353 if you’ve been injured.